 See that cabinet for works in progress?
 I was tired of them laying around everywhere, but needed a proper way to store them.
 So, I asked my hubby to design a cabinet that would have rails to hold industrial cookie trays – almost like a bakers rack.
 Each WIP has it’s own cookie tray that easily pulls out, and I never worry about projects getting lost or ruined.

 So there you have it – my quilt studio!
-I love this room for so, so many reasons.
-It’s my quiet retreat, my happy place, my creative center.
-I’d love to hear about your space – leave a comment with how you organize and design your sewing space!
+I love this room for so many reasons.
+The overall quilt studio design is more functional; by optimizing the sewing room layout based on the available space and adding sewing room storage, it’s turned into my quiet retreat, my happy place, my creative center.
+I’d love to hear about your quilting studio – leave a comment with how you organize and design your sewing space!

 Such a great space – and how fun that you and your husband were able to design it together.